appsuite/tcserver-spring-boot-samples/README.md

 </settings>
 ```

-Once configured you can run the example via maven.
+Once configured you can run each example via maven.

 ```
+cd tcserver-spring-boot-sample
 mvn spring-boot:run
 ```